oumaimahrt/oumaimahrt/README.md

 ### Hello world 👋,
-Welcome to my LinkedIn profile!
+Welcome to my Github profile!
 I'm OUMAIMA, a passionate software engineer dedicated to crafting innovative solutions and pushing the boundaries of technology.
 With a strong foundation in software development and a commitment to lifelong learning, I thrive on turning ideas into reality.

 [![ohrete's 42 stats](https://badge.mediaplus.ma/greenbinary/ohrete)](https://github.com/oakoudad/badge42)
 <!--